First Boer War: 1881 peace

-The British government, under Prime Minister William Gladstone, was conciliatory since it realised that any further action would require substantial troop reinforcements, and it was likely that the war would be costly, messy and protracted.
+The British government, under Prime Minister William Ewart Gladstone, was conciliatory since it realised that any further action would require substantial troop reinforcements, and it was likely that the war would be costly, messy and protracted.
 Unwilling to get bogged down in a distant war, the British government ordered a truce.

 Sir Evelyn Wood (Colley's replacement) signed an armistice to end the war on 6 March, and subsequently a peace treaty was signed with Kruger at O'Neil's Cottage on 23 March 1881, bringing the war to an official end.
 In the final peace treaty, the Pretoria Convention, negotiated by a three-man Royal Commission, the British agreed to complete Boer self-government in the Transvaal under British suzerainty.
 The Boers accepted the Queen's nominal rule and British control over external relations, African affairs, and native districts.

 The Pretoria Convention was signed on 3 August 1881 and ratified on 25 October by the Transvaal Volksraad (parliament).
 The agreement did not reinstate fully the independence of the Transvaal but kept the state under British suzerainty.
-British troops withdrew and in 1884, the Pretoria Convention was superseded in 1884 by the London Convention, which provided for full independence and self-government although still with British control of foreign relations.
+British troops withdrew and in 1884, the Pretoria Convention was superseded by the London Convention, which provided for full independence and self-government although still with British control of foreign relations.